Swayam4717/communication_support/README.md

 If all previous layers fail, the system uses a default mock image fallback so the app can still return a usable visual response.

 Mock fallback visuals are treated as a safety net and should not be considered the main visual source.

+Mock fallback visuals are not permanently cached in `visualCache`, so temporary third-party failures do not poison future visual results.

 ---